AndreeaLupu2000/check24-comparison-challenge/README.md

 - The share button is activated once all the offers are loaded.
 - The user can scroll and see the available offers.
 - He can also press on each offer to see more details about it.
-- For sharing the offers, the user needs to press the Share button.
+- For sharing the offers, the user needs to press the Share button and choose between sending all the generated offers or hte filtered ones in case some filters are set.
 - The WhatsApp redirection page is opened.
-- If the user has the app installed it directly open the app and allows the user to search, who wants to share the link with.
+- If the user has the app installed, it directly open the app and allows the user to search, who wants to share the link with.

 ## Local Testing

-1. Clone the repository
+1. Clone the repository.
 2. Contact me at (alupu4884@gmail.com or andreea.lupu@tum.de) for receiving the Google Cloud API keys and the Appwrite keys. ( I will try to add them also on the application page for the challenge.)
 3. Go to backend and run `npm i` in the root of the backend folder in the Terminal.
 4. Create an `.env` file in the root of the backend folder and paste the received content for backend environment variables.